 I just wanted to say a huge thank you for your wonderful edit of my manuscript, and for all of your wise and considered and kind advice.

-~ Katrina Lawrence, author of Paris Dreaming (forthcoming in 2017 from HarperCollins)
+~ Katrina Lawrence, author of Paris Dreaming (HarperCollins, forthcoming)

 When I contacted Virginia I thought I was ready to approach publishers, but she challenged me to think more about the structure of my book.
 We developed a book proposal that included a detailed chapter outline and two complete chapters.
 Virginia’s editing of those chapters was strong but was extremely necessary for publishers to appreciate how my manuscript could be turned into a published book.
 We worked very well together and she provided the exact balance of constructive criticism and creative support to help me realise the messages in my own story.